 National Park Fees for Trekking Mount Kenya

-- There are also 5 and 6-day permits for longer excursions
+- There are also five and six-day permits for longer excursions

 - Camping Fee – $20 per person for the entire stay

 - Huts cost $20 per bed per night, paid directly at the hut to the park ranger

 *Please note, these three or four-day entry prices are for 24 hour periods.
 If entering the park on a Monday at 1 PM, that means with a three-day permit, you can leave the park on Thursday by 1 PM.

 Backcountry and Camping Options on the Mount Kenya Hike

 If you do not have your own camping gear, but want to camp, it is possible to rent gear in Nairobi, Naro Moru, or Nanyuki.
 Naro Moru has a small store called Mount Kenya Expeditions that rents gear or will get you in touch with someone who has all the gear needed.
 They are located on the street behind the Chieni Supermarket.
 Nanyuki has several options for rentals, just ask one of the many guides in town.

 Camping costs an extra one-time $20 USD per person for the entire hike, which covers all “backcountry camping.”
 This means, camping anywhere on Mount Kenya, but not at one of the huts.

 If you plan on camping at Met Station, McKinders, Old Moses Camp, or Shipton’s Camp, you’ll pay 5,000 shillings per night, but have access to their facilities and some shelter.
 The other option which we preferred, was to camp at the Ranger Stations for no additional cost.